![]() |

 "With the announced expansion of military operations throughout the Gaza Strip, the persistent inability of humanitarian agencies to access populations in dire need, an anticipated escalation in hostilities, and the continued mass displacement of people, the risk of Famine in the Gaza Strip is not just possible- It is increasingly likely."

-(Integrated Food Security Phase Classification)18 April 2025
+(Integrated Food Security Phase Classification)

 4 'O lofty virtue,' I began, 'who lead me